On finite dimensional regular gradings: Description of the structure of finite dimensional regular gradings with complete support

-Finite dimensional regular graded algebras whose neutral component is local do not necessarily need to be isomorphic to a twisted group algebra, even if the regular decomposition is minimal; this is well illustrated by the following two examples.
+Finite-dimensional regular graded algebras whose neutral component is local do not necessarily have to be isomorphic to a twisted group algebra, even when the regular decomposition is minimal.
+This is well illustrated by the following two examples, which rely on the fact that a twisted group algebra (over an algebraically closed field of characteristic $0$) is semisimple (see \cite[Theorem 3.3.6]{Karpilovsky.vol.2}).

 \begin{Example}Let $A=K[z,t]$ be the polynomial algebra in two commutative variables.
 Denote by $I$ the ideal of $A$ generated by the set $\{z^{2}, t^{2}-1\}$.
 Writing $x$ instead of $\pi(x)$, where $\pi\colon A\rightarrow A/I$ is the canonical projection and $x\in A$, the quotient algebra $B:=A/I$ satisfies the relations $z^{2}=0$ and $t^{2}=1$.
 It follows that $\{1,z,t,zt\}$ forms a basis for $B$.
 Now, if we set $B_{0}=\text{\rm span}_{K}\{1,z\}$ and $B_{1}=\text{\rm span}_{K}\{t,zt\}$, then $B=B_{0}\oplus B_{1}$, and it defines a $\mathbb{Z}_{2}$-grading on $B$.
 We note that for any $m\in \mathbb{N}$